-Having a global perspective and local knowledge means our National business is scalable to client’s real estate needs across all services, sectors and locations.
-Our team of 350 dynamic people add value throughout the property lifecycle by delivering breadth and depth in market intelligence, property expertise and creative thinking across our UK network of 11 offices.
+Having a global perspective and local knowledge means our National business is scalable to clients' real estate needs across all services, sectors and locations.
+Our team of 462 dynamic people add value throughout the property lifecycle by delivering breadth and depth in market intelligence, property expertise and creative thinking across our UK network of 11 offices.

-Our connectivity on a local, national and global platform allows us to have access to access to the best potential occupiers, investors and real estate vendors in the UK and beyond.
+Our connectivity on a local, national and global platform allows us to have access to the best potential occupiers, investors and real estate vendors in the UK and beyond.

 Follow CBRE on LinkedIn for our insights on the UK commercial property market:

 The Property Perspective, UK Offices : H2 2015

 The report takes a detailed look at all the UK’s major regional office markets, focusing on movements in each location’s occupational and investment markets through the second half of 2015.
 To read more, download the report here.

 The pressure of London’s housing need and the impact of its growth is being felt in those authorities making up what we call, the ‘London Belt’.
 The London Belt is formed of 47 Local Planning Authorities, which all share pressing housing needs, a connection to London in terms of its residents commuting to London, and one common constraint to significant growth – they contain Green Belt.

 This report identifies the position of authorities within the London Belt, many of which are juggling out-of-date development plans, increased housing need, duty to cooperate pressures and potentially face the difficult decision of Green Belt release.
 It also looks at each authorities’ political context, and whether they have Community Infrastucture Levy and Neighbourhood Plans in progress.